Announcing wcurl: a curl wrapper to download files

 When I started working on it, I was calling the new executable "curld" (stands for "curl download"), but then when discussing this in one of our weekly calls in the Debian Brasília community, it was mentioned that this could be confused for a daemon.

-We then settled for the name "wcurl", which doesn't really stand for anything, but it's very easy to remember.
+We then settled for the name "wcurl", suggested by Carlos Henrique Lima Melara <charles>.
+It doesn't really stand for anything, but it's very easy to remember.

 You know... "it's that wget alternative for when you want to use curl instead" :)